pywbem/pywbemtools/docs/pywbemlistener/commands.rst

 The ``pywbemlistener start`` command starts a new WBEM indication listener on the local system.

-The listener is running as a normal user process in the background, inheriting the group and user context from the process that runs the ``pywbemlistener start`` command (usually the shell process in a terminal session).
+The listener is run as a normal user process in the background, inheriting the group and user context from the process that runs the ``pywbemlistener start`` command (usually the shell process in a terminal session).

 Example:

 .. code-block:: text
     $ pywbemlistener start lis1 --cert-file .../certs/server_cert.pem --key-file .../certs/server_key.pem
     Running listener lis1 at https://localhost:25989

-The previous example started a listener for HTTPS (the default) on the default port 25989.
+The previous example started a listener named lis1 for HTTPS (the default) on the default port 25989.
 Because HTTPS was used, it was necessary to specify an X.509 server certificate and its key file.

+The listener name must be unique as it defines the listener target for other commands (ex. ``show listener lis1``)

 The ``-p, --port`` option specifies the port on which the listener will receive indicaitons.